rhondusmithwick/CellSociety/Design.md

   	simply by creating a new cell class, thus the CellManager class can be extended by creating new derivative of the abstraction
     Cell class it is based on.
   * CellManager will be designed such that it can work with any cell and simulation type, since both of these classes are abstract and will be extended for the specific simulations.
-CellManager is meant to separate the detailed naunces of handeling cells from the rest of the program, as it will have to frequently loop through the cell list it manages to update cells and remove cells when simulations switch.
+CellManager is meant to separate the detailed nuances of handling cells from the rest of the program, as it will have to frequently loop through the cell list it manages to update cells and remove cells when simulations switch.
 We wanted to keep these functions separate from the rest of the program and wanted to code them to work for any cell type in a separate class.